The manuscript header

 If a long \title or \subtitle needs to split across two or more lines, please insert linebreaks (\\).

-For every manuscript, all authors and all addresses should be listed.
-Addresses should contain e-mail addresses where possible.
-A number should precede each address and the authors' names should be marked with the appropriate numerical superscript(s).
-Unless the authors request otherwise, the e-mail addresses will be included in the affiliation to facilitate information exchange between readers and authors.
+For every manuscript, all authors and all institutes must be listed.
+A number must precede each institute and the authors' names must be marked with the appropriate numerical superscript(s).

 Names of authors